random-robbie/metadata-one-liners/README.md

 # metadata-one-liners

-retrive metadata endpoint data with these one liners.
+Retrive metadata endpoint data with these one liners.

+Feel free to do a PR request if you want to add or alter anything.